junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 "Guys, don't forget we still need to *find* the other half demon tablet first," Sam reminds them, as if just in case they got too excited and carried away.

-"Alright, here's the plan," Dean bends his fingers while he speaks, by each step, he bends one more fingers:
+"Alright, here's the plan," Dean starts finger-counting while he speaks.
+By each step, he bends one more finger:

 "Step one, we find the other demon tablet;

 "Step two, we hand it over to Crowley but hold on making it whole again;

-"Step three, we somehow let Metatron gets the angel tablet from Crowley;
+"Step three, we somehow let Metatron get the angel tablet from Crowley;

 "Step four, Donatello makes the demon tablet whole again;

-"Step five, we make sure the Metatron and Crowley can just get together and make their tablet touch, and K-Boom!
-We hope the tablets can blow both of them up!"
+"Step five, we make sure Metatron and Crowley can just get together and make their tablet touch, and K-Boom!
+Hopefully, the tablets can blow both of them up!"

 "And Step six, we figure out a way to finish off Naomi too," Sam reminds him.